matthijsgroen/fp-experiments/posts/2-first-parser.md

 What did I like:

 - So far was easy!
 Writing these lines of code only took a few minutes.
-We've spent more time on setup.
+We've spent more time on setup

 What did I not like:

 - Nothing so far

-In the next post of this series we will actually start combining parsers!
+Next time:

+- Combining parsers into new ones